Secure Passwords

 Most Common Passwords: Why They Aren't Safe

 How many passwords do you have?
 The quicker your answer, the worse things likely are.
 In a perfect world, every account you use should have its own, unique password.
-However, because of convenience, laziness, ignorance, or some combination of them, many people recycle passwords or use shockingly easy ones.
+But many people recycle passwords or use shockingly easy ones because it's more convenient.

-Below, we'll introduce you to the most commonly used passwords, explain why they are to be avoided at all costs, and advise you on how to better secure and protect yourself and your accounts.
+Below, we'll introduce you to the most commonly used passwords, explain why they should be avoided at all costs, and advise you on how to better secure and protect yourself and your accounts.

 1